eiji03aero/niconico-scraper/README.md

     - accountEmail: string ... account email
     - password: string ... password
     - mediaUrls: []string ... urls to extract audios
+    - outputPath: string ... path to directory under which audio files will be saved
 - for url of urls: (ideally work here should be done concurrently)
   - open niconico login page
   - input account email and password, and proceed with login